The following video walks you through how to view and accept your financial aid. For more information review the sections below.

 Once you have accepted the Terms and Conditions of your Financial Aid Offer, you will be redirected to the "Accept Award Offer" screen.
 There you will be able to accept or decline each individual award based on your needs.
 You may notice that certain types of aid are automatically accepted on your behalf.
 After you chose which awards you would like to accept or decline, click on "Submit Decision".
 If your financial aid awards change, we will notify you via your Fort Lewis College email.

-If you wish to borrow a Federal Direct Parent PLUS loan, complete the required steps listed below after June 1st of 2017.
+If you wish to borrow a Federal Direct Parent PLUS loan, complete the required steps:

-If your loan was denied and you needed an endorser on the PLUS loan, or you have successfully challenged an adverse credit decision, you will also need to complete PLUS Counseling at www.studentloans.gov.
+If your loan is denied and you need an endorser on the PLUS loan, or you have successfully challenged an adverse credit decision, you will also need to complete PLUS Counseling at studentloans.gov.

 The Family Educational Rights and Privacy Act of 1974, also known as the Buckley Amendment, helps protect the privacy of student records.
 The Act provides for the right to inspect and review educational records, to seek to amend those records, and to limit disclosure or information from the records.
 The Act applies to all institutions that are the recipients of federal funding under any program administered by the Secretary of Education.
 The FERPA policy and additional information can be viewed on the Registrar’s Office webpage.